precice/tutorials/partitioned-heat-conduction-complex/README.md

 title: Partitioned heat conduction (complex setup)
 permalink: tutorials-partitioned-heat-conduction-complex.html
 keywords: FEniCS, Heat conduction
-summary: This tutorial is the advanced version of the `partitioned-heat-conduction` tutorial.
-More advanced features and geometries may be used.
+summary: This tutorial is the advanced version of the "partitioned heat conduction" tutorial, showcasing more advanced features and geometries.
 ---

 ## Setup